noi-techpark/webcomp-mountain-area/README.md

 #### disablePOIDirections

-If set to `"true"` the road directions are hidden.
-Default is `"false"`
+If set the road directions are hidden

-Example: `"true"`
 #### locfilterActivities

 Filter activities by area id.
-Default is `""`
+Default is `""`.

+Example: `"D2633A27C24E11D18F1B006097B8970B"`
+#### disableMeteo

+If set the meteo button is hidden.

 Example: `"D2633A27C24E11D18F1B006097B8970B"`